Chaste/Chaste.github.io/site/content/docs/paper-tutorials/InterfaceFocus2013/CaWithMultipleMutationStates.md

-This tutorial is automatically generated from the file projects/InterfaceFocus2013/test/TestCaWithMultipleMutationStatesLiteratePaper.hpp at revision r26247.
+This tutorial was generated from the file projects/InterfaceFocus2013/test/TestCaWithMultipleMutationStatesLiteratePaper.hpp at revision r26247.
 Note that the code is given in full at the bottom of the page.